Setting Up an Email Integration in SysAid Spaces

 Unless the service record status is

 Prevents status changes if the service record is already in one of the selected statuses.
+When a user replies to a service record that currently has a status listed here, SysAid does not change the status based on the above field.

 Ignore emails from the following email addresses/domains